hoodiecrow/ConsTcl/README.md

 the way to the global environment and then stops at the null environment) which can be traversed by the find method to find which innermost environment a given symbol is bound in.

-The long and complex constructor is to accomodate the variations of Scheme parameter lists, which can be empty, a proper list, a symbol, or an improper list.
+The long and complex constructor is to accommodate the variations of Scheme parameter lists, which can be empty, a proper list, a symbol, or an improper list.

 ```